Jeremy-Goldstein/University-Textbook-Marketplace-and-Study-Forum/README.md

-# Project: Textbook Marketplace and Open Study Website
+# Project: University Textbook Marketplace and Study Forum

+### Description
+Host a website via Firebase where users post for-sale listings of textbooks and ask other users questions about class material.

 ### Live Website: https://washu-books.firebaseapp.com

 ### Installation